learn-co-curriculum/data-types-readme/README.md

 ###Creating Hashes
 Hashes can be created with literal constructors and class constructors.

-**The Litral Constructor:** You can create a hash by simply writing key/value pairs enclosed in curly braces.
+**The Literal Constructor:** You can create a hash by simply writing key/value pairs enclosed in curly braces.

 **The Class Constructor:** Or, you can use the [`Hash.new` syntax](http://ruby-doc.org/core-2.2.0/Hash.html), which would create an empty hash, `{}`.